Beast-0001/StarLord/README.md

 # StarLord
-An uncontinued starboard bot called starload
+An uncontinued starboard bot called starlord

 ### About Starload
 Starload was a bot in 70 servers when I decided to shut down because of my new bot, Arrow https://arrowbot.xyz